jcpaik/erdos-tuza-valtr/README.md

 and this agrees with the value $E(n, a, b)$ for $n \geq a + b - 3$ suggested by the Erdős-Tuza-Valtr conjecture.
 So far this was the only case of the Erdős-Tuza-Valtr conjecture known in the literature.

-In our manuscript, we show the first new case $a = 4, b = n$ of the Erdős-Tuza-Valtr conjecture, putting the full Erdős-Szekeres conjecture $E(n) = 2^{n-2}$ slightly in more affirmative side.
+In our paper, we show the first new case $a = 4, b = n$ of the Erdős-Tuza-Valtr conjecture, putting the full Erdős-Szekeres conjecture $E(n) = 2^{n-2}$ slightly in more affirmative side.
 That is, we show the equality $E(n, 4, n) = \binom{n-1}{2} + 2$, so any set of $\binom{n-1}{2} + 2$ points either contain a convex $n$-gon or a 4-cap.
 Observe that $n < a + b - 3$ in this case, so the case is not a direct consequence of the cups-caps theorem.